iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 The `ninezone-test-app` was used to test and demonstrate the now deprecated "ninezone" UI layout.
 The current `AppUi` layout is shown and exercised in `ui-test-app`.

+## Improve/Enhance particle systems

+Improvements were made to the performance of [ParticleCollectionBuilder]($frontend) and an optional rotationMatrix was added to [ParticleProps]($frontend) so that particles can be rotated.

 ## Changes to ECSql APIs

 Several changes to the APIs for executing ECSql statements have been made to improve performance and flexibility.
 This involved breaking changes to the `query`, `queryRowCount`, and `restartQuery` methods of [IModelConnection]($frontend), [IModelDb]($backend), and [ECDb]($backend).